pratyush48/Anti-Jammer/README.md

 # Anti-Jammer
-A design of receiver and transmitter in MATLAB which can prevent jamming.
+A design of receiver and transmitter in MATLAB which can resist jamming.